noentrylog/nologs/README.md

 - Copy and download buttons for both the OCR text and the calculation report
 - Docker support with Debian base image

+### OCR without Gemini (free / offline)

+If a free Gemini key can’t make requests, the app automatically falls back to local OCR using Tesseract.
+The Docker image installs `tesseract-ocr`, and the code tries Gemini first and then Tesseract.
+You can run fully offline for OCR (arithmetic parsing still works the same).

 ## Quick Test

 Try the following text (make it into an image or send as text to the LINE bot):